Annotations #

 2. Interpreting: “This is what this means.” #

-The next step is to add explanatory text.
-This can range from a simple ($x$, $y$) value to a full sentence.
-When adding text, you must integrate it using proximity and color.
+The subsequent stage is to incorporate explanatory text.
+This text can range from a simple ($x$, $y$) coordinate value to a fully formed sentence.
+Whenever integrating text, you must rely on the principles of proximity and color to ensure clarity.

 As you add more text, you’ll run into challenges.
 A long, left-aligned block of text can look messy when an arrow is pointing to it, so you can use center alignment for the text.

-But this can still lead to a situation where the text appears to be floating or disconnected from the chart.
-Our next point will consider how to address this problem.
+However, this approach can often yield a situation where the text appears to be floating idly or disconnected from the core chart.
+The following section will consider how to address this exact visual problem.

 3. Contextualizing: “This whole area is important.” #

-Sometimes you want to annotate a region of data, not a single point.
-For this, enclosure is your best tool.
-By placing a shaded box around a region, you can draw attention to it and label it.
+Occasionally, the goal is to annotate an entire region of data, rather than a singular point.
+For this objective, enclosure is the most effective tool.
+By placing a shaded geometric box around a region, you can efficiently draw attention to it while simultaneously labeling it.

-This technique also solves our text-labeling problem.
-By enclosing your text in a box, you “unitize” it.
-This gives you a clean, simple shape to connect with an arrow, which makes the text feel far more “entrenched” within the plot.
-Rather than a floating block of text, it feels like a single unit of annotation.
+This technique neatly solves the text-labeling problem.
+By enclosing your text within a designated box, you “unitize” it.
+This provides a clean, distinct shape to connect with an arrow, rendering the text far more “entrenched” within the coordinate space of the plot.
+Rather than being perceived as a floating block of rogue text, it becomes parsed as a unified annotation element.